void

 Changed spelling

-In the story Kolik kdo má kolem krku Slavíček and Mr. Klíma arrested Kramář and Klofáč and sent them on to Vienna.
-The author additionally relates from his own encounter with them during a house search at the end of 1914.
+In Hašek's story Kolik kdo má kolem krku Slavíček and Mr. Klíma arrested Kramář and Klofáč and sent them on to Vienna.
+The author additionally relates from his own encounter with them during a house search at the end of 1914[a].
 When this story appeared in Sebrane spisy in 1925 Slavíček had been renamed Klabíček and Klima became Slíva.
 But in the original printed in Čechoslovan on 19 February 1917 the author used their real names!

 It appears obvious that publisher Adolf Synek or editor Antonín Dolenský didn't want to offend the two policemen who were still alive and held important positions in the police in Slovakia.
 Perhaps they feared a law-suit?
 In Spisy Jaroslava Haška from 1973 the rewritten names are still not corrected, so the editors had obviously not read Čechoslovan too closely.
 A certain commissioner Knotek was renamed Snopek.

-The good soldier Švejk in captivity
+The Good Soldier Švejk in Captivity

 Slavíček is given a more prominent place in Dobrý voják Švejk v zajetí where he interrogates Švejk in person.
 The author also dishes out a thinly veiled death threat: he knows that Slavíček and Mr. Klíma live near Riegrové sady and that in this park there are trees with branches strong enough to carry their weight.[1]